Balancing the Blend: An Experimental Analysis of Trade-offs in Hybrid Search: Experimental Results

 \subsection{Cross-Path Re-ranking (RQ3)}

-\textbf{Finding 3}: While lightweight fusion methods like RRF are efficient, Tensor-based Re-ranking Fusion (TRF) offers a path to significantly higher accuracy by leveraging fine-grained semantics at a fraction of the cost of a full {\fts} path.
+\textbf{Finding 3}: While lightweight fusion methods like RRF are efficient, TRF offers a path to significantly higher accuracy by leveraging fine-grained semantics at a fraction of the cost of a full {\fts} path.

+Our experiments show that the choice of re-ranking strategy is critical to a hybrid system's final accuracy.
+We position TRF by comparing it against lightweight fusion, heavyweight learning-based re-rankers, and a full tensor retrieval path.